symdiff/symdiff.github.io/index.md

 # symdiff

-Ever wondered if some your classes can be removed without breaking things? symdiff gives you the answer: It returns the [symmetric difference](http://en.wikipedia.org/wiki/Symmetric_difference) (hence the name) of classes used in your styles and templates.
+Ever wondered if some of your classes can be removed without breaking things? symdiff gives you the answer: It returns the [symmetric difference](http://en.wikipedia.org/wiki/Symmetric_difference) (hence the name) of classes used in your styles and templates.
 This means a class must be in both of them or it will break your build (if you want to).

 ### Example